Condo Vs. Townhouse: How Are They Different?

 The HOA may have rules about how often owners must mow their lawn, maintain landscaping or paint their property’s exterior.
 HOAs may dictate the kind of fences that residents can install or the color of paint they can use.
 Regardless of how absurd these rules may seem, townhouse owners are responsible for following them.

 Resale Value And Financing

 The extent to which you care for and upgrade your home will be a crucial factor in determining its resale value.
-If you buy a townhouse, you’ll be wholly responsible for putting in the work necessary to retain its value.
-But if you buy a condo, you’ll only be responsible for maintaining your specific unit.
+If you buy a townhouse, you’ll be completely responsible for putting in the work necessary to retain its value.
+But if you buy a condo, you’ll only be responsible for maintaining your unit.

-However, if purchasing a condo, you’ll also want to make sure that it’s in a reputable building that’s updated and well-maintained.
+However, if purchasing a condo, you’ll also want to make sure it’s in a reputable building that’s updated and well-maintained.
 If buyers are turned off by the state of the building, it won’t matter how well you’ve cared for your individual home.